School of Medicine

 Visiting Instructor/Lecturer, Psychiatry and Behavioral Sciences - Child and Adolescent Psychiatry

 Bio Shiri Sadeh-Sharvit, PhD is a clinical psychologist and a visiting instructor at the Eating Disorders Research Program at the Department of Child and Adolescent Psychiatry.
 Together with James Lock, MD PhD, Dr. Sadeh-Sharvit leads studies testing innovative interventions for parents diagnosed with eating and weight disorders and their children.
+Additionally, she is involved in developing, evaluating and disseminating online interventions for eating disorders.

 Associate Professor of Psychiatry and Behavioral Sciences (General Psychiatry and Psychology-Adult)) at the Stanford University Medical Center